Thelma-dot/Electrical-3/QUICK_DEPLOY.md

 ### **🎯 What You'll Get:**
 - Live website at `https://your-name.netlify.app`
 - Full Electrical Management System
-- Connected to your Vercel backend
+- Connected to your Render backend
 - Professional hosting with SSL

 ---